 The best solution

 Ideally you don’t want to store your eggs in the fridge; you want to store them for a couple of weeks (ideally a week) in a cool, dark place, ideally a proper larder (or maybe your wine cellar), separate to the kitchen, at a constant temperature.
 However, remember that unhatched chicks have survived on the nourishment offered by the egg, at higher temperatures than ambient (warmed by the chicken sitting on them) for their incubating period of three weeks for centuries.
 Quail eggs take about 18 days to incubate, and duck eggs about 28 days.
+But shell thickness also has an impact – duck eggs will keep longer than their incubating period because they have an incredibly hard shell – much thicker and harder than a hen’s egg, as anyone who has tried to break one will attest.

 In any case, buy what you need on a weekly basis.